-For written assignments, your QMU module counterpart will provide details of what students should be asked to do and the guidance they should receive when the assignment task is given out.
-In some cases it will be possible to agree a topic that is relevant to your own country or relates to contemporary issues.
+For written assignments, you should provide details of what students will be asked to do and the guidance they will receive when the assignment task is given out.
+Where possible you are encouraged to set a topic that is relevant to your own country or relates to contemporary issues.
 For example, you might ask students to apply their theoretical knowledge to a recent story in the news.
-This will make the assignment more interesting, more relevant and will reduce the likelihood that students plagiarise.
+This will make the assignment more interesting, more relevant and will reduce the likelihood that students copy each other.
+It may be helpful to allocate some face to face time with the class to discuss assignment expectations and allow for clarification.

 In all cases, the marking criteria must be defined in advance.
-Normally, your QMU module counterpart will tell you the criteria you should use to guide you as you are grading the assignments.
-For assessments marked online the QMU module coordinator will add the grading form on the Hub.
 The marking criteria must be linked to the learning outcomes of the module and to the QMU grade descriptors (these are usually found in the programme handbook).